Berdan Öztürk: Political career

 In the June 2015 general election, Öztürk was elected as a Member of the Grand National Assembly of Turkey representing the Peoples' Democratic Party (HDP) for Ağrı.
 He was re-elected in the snap elections of November 2015 general elections, and the 2018 parliamentary elections.
 During the 8th congress of the Democratic Society Congress (DTK) on the 16 September 2017, he and Leyla Güven were elected its Co-Chairs.

 Prosecution

 In 2016 an investigation was launched against Öztürk for participating in a funeral of five militants of the Kurdistan Workers' Party (PKK).
 He was acquitted in May 2018.
 Due to a statement concerning the Turkish invasion of north eastern Syria he is investigated for terrorist propaganda since 2019.
 The International Federation for Human Rights (FIDH) condemned his prosecution and demanded an explanation from the Turkish authorities.
-On the 17 March 2021, the Turkish state prosecutor before the Court of Cassation Bekir Şahin filed a lawsuit before the Constitutional Court demanding for him and 686 other HDP politicians a five-year ban for political activities.
-The lawsuit was returned to the prosecutors office on the 31 March, as the indictment did not meet the legal requirements.
+On 17 March 2021, the Turkish state prosecutor before the Court of Cassation Bekir Şahin filed a lawsuit before the Constitutional Court demanding for him and 686 other HDP politicians a five-year ban for political activities.
+The lawsuit was returned to the prosecutors office on 31 March, as the indictment did not meet the legal requirements.